 Meet the Research Team

 Jill A. Fisher, Ph.D., is the principal investigator on the project.
 She is Professor of Social Medicine at the University of North Carolina at Chapel Hill.
-Dr. Fisher has been conducting research on clinical trials for over ten years, and her most recent projects have focused on the participation of healthy volunteers in early-phase drug studies.
+Dr. Fisher has been conducting research on clinical trials for nearly two decades.
+She is the author of Medical Research for Hire: The Political Economy of Pharmaceutical Clinical Trials (2009, Rutgers University Press) and Adverse Events: Race, Inequality, and the Testing of New Pharmaceuticals (2020, New York University Press).
 More information about Dr. Fisher as well as many of her publications on clinical trials can be found at her website.

-Arlene M. Davis, RN, J.D., is Associate Professor of Social Medicine at the University of North Carolina at Chapel Hill.
+Arlene M. Davis, RN, J.D., is Professor of Social Medicine and Director of the Center for Bioethics at the University of North Carolina at Chapel Hill.
 Professor Davis has been examining the ethical, legal, and social issues associated with the conduct of human subjects research through a variety of research projects since the mid-1990s.
 Some of her most recent work has focused on healthy volunteers participating in various kinds of US biobanks.
 More information about Dr. Davis can be found at her website.

 Velma McBride Murry, Ph.D., Betts Chair in Education and Human Development, Professor of Human and Organizational Development, Vanderbilt University, Nashville, Tennessee.
 Her work focuses on understanding the significance of context in studies of African-American families and youth.
 More information about Dr. McBride Murry as well as many of her publications and current work can be found at her website.

 Torin Monahan, Ph.D., is Professor of Communication at the University of North Carolina at Chapel Hill.
 His research focuses on institutional transformations with new technologies, with a particular emphasis on issues of power and social inequality.
+He also serves as Principal Investigator on the NSF-funded Platform Mediation research project.
 More information about Dr. Monahan as well as a list of publications and professional activities can be found at his website.